Annual Health Checkup for Lifestyle Diseases (2026 Guide to Early Detection & Prevention)

 4. Peace of Mind for your & family members

-Being aware of the fact that being healthy is emotionally peaceful.
+Being healthy is emotionally peaceful.
 It will calm you down and encourage you to stick to good behavior.

-An annual check up includes the basic tests which test the major systems of your body.
-These are tailorable with regards to age, gender and family history.
+An annual check up includes the basic tests which diagnose the major systems of your body.
+These are prepared with regards to age, gender and family history.

 General Tests (For All Adults):